Lifestyle Newborn Guide

 Don’t stress, this is an adjustment period for your entire family, Baby included.
 If you stay relaxed then so will baby and everything will go nice and smooth.
 We will go at baby’s pace so if they need to eat or needs a diaper change or gets fussy, no sweat, we will go with the flow!
 Typically these sessions last about 2-2.5 hours, but it all depends on the pace baby sets, so we will go at their tempo and not rush.
 These are documentary style, so if baby fusses and you need to console, those make for great sweet moments in front of the camera.

 Please let me know if you have any other ideas, questions or wish list shots for our session and remember I am always here for you for anything!
 Even if it’s “does his shirt match my dress?” :) I am always happy to help in any way I can!
+And would rather us get those things taken care of before my arrival!

 I am very much looking forward to our shoot!
 These are such special moments for you guys and it is really exciting and meaningful to me to get to photograph them for you!
 Congrats again!